hmdsamarasekara/hmdsamarasekara.github.io/_posts/2022-09-08-receiving-inmarsat-aero-acars.md

   <p>Ground-to-aircraft transmissions also occur in the L-band around <strong>1.5 GHz</strong>, which makes them relatively accessible to radio enthusiasts using inexpensive SDR (Software-Defined Radio) hardware.
 While the uplink from aircraft requires higher power and more specialized antennas, the downlink signals are sufficiently strong that hobbyists can monitor them with directional L-band antennas and low-noise amplifiers.</p>

-  <p>In addition to basic ACARS data, Inmarsat AERO channels can carry higher-bitrate transmissions for voice communications (such as pilot-to-ground calls) and more data-intensive applications, making them a rich source of live aviation information for SDR enthusiasts.</p>
+  <p>In addition to basic ACARS data, Inmarsat AERO channels can carry higher-bitrate transmissions for voice communications (such as pilot-to-ground calls) and more data-intensive applications, making them a rich source of real-time aviation telemetry for SDR enthusiasts.</p>
 </div>

 <div class="section-card">